Table of Contents

-Anemia refers to a state whereby the blood hemoglobin (Hb) is below the reference range for the age and sex of the individual according to WHO’s (World Health Organization) lower limits for hemoglobin.
-Iron-deficiency Anemia (IDA) develops when there is an insufficient amount of iron for hemoglobin synthesis.
-Despite medical advancements in diagnosing and managing iron-deficiency at a relatively low cost, pediatric iron-deficiency anemia still remained the most common anemia and nutritional disorder throughout the globe but more significantly in developing countries.
+Anemia occurs when the blood hemoglobin (Hb) level is below the reference range for the age and sex of the individual according to the World Health Organization’s (WHO’s) lower limits for Hb.
+Iron-deficiency anemia (IDA) develops when there is an insufficient amount of iron for hemoglobin synthesis.
+Despite medical advances in diagnosing and managing iron deficiency at a relatively low cost, pediatric IDA remains the most common anemia and nutritional disorder across the globe, but it is more prevalent in developing countries.

-In infants younger than 6 months, physiological anemia must be kept in mind while making a diagnosis; however, Hemoglobin is not expected to be lower than 9 g/dL in physiological anemia.
+In infants younger than 6 months, physiologic anemia must be considered when making a diagnosis; however, Hb level is not expected to be lower than 9 g/dL in physiologic anemia.

 Epidemiology of Iron Deficiency Anemia

 According to a report published in 2009, approximately 1.6 billion people throughout the world are anemic, and several million of these have IDA.
 The prevalence of anemia is unevenly distributed: it is more prevalent in developing countries than in developed countries.

 In developing countries, according to the WHO, 30% of children up to 4 years of age have IDA, and 48% of children ages 5–14 years are anemic.
 In developed countries, 30%–40% of anemia cases involve IDA in preschool children.
 In the United States, there are approximately 5 million people with IDA.